 How much does it cost?

-A building material/plant licence fee is £75.10 for the first month and £65.30 for each additional month.
 You can renew your licence but if the licence expires before it is renewed, you will need to make a new application.

 Licence fees are paid for at the time of application by debit or credit card.
 Licence fees are non-refundable unless the address is unsuitable and no alternative location can be agreed on.

 You will also be required to pay for any road closures that you may need to facilitate your works.